richplant/restreamer/README.md

 # RTMP Restreamer

 A simple solution that should allow a website operator to ingest an IP-locked live stream (using an appropriate security token), then output a non-locked stream that can be embedded on a web page.
-Currently compatible with Ubuntu server 14.04.
+Currently compatible with Ubuntu server (use the restreamer-ubuntu-14.04.sh setup script for that version).

 ## Install and configure the server